 You can even use a gold metallic pen to go over some of the details, if you want.

-And now … it’s your turn! 🙂 Save all the pieces of paper that you can get your hands on, find that PERFECT book that would qualify as your next art journal and start experimenting on your own!
+And now my altered book artists… it’s your turn!
+Save all the pieces of paper that you can get your hands on, find that PERFECT book that would qualify as your next art journal and start experimenting on your own!
 Don’t forget about your special assignment too – including that one special handwritten element!
 Feel free to vary things up and add other elements or embellishments from your craft room, like washi tape, stickers, ribbon, rubber stamping, or sewing stitches.
 You can make marks or drawings with markers or crayons or pencil too.
 Add some acrylics paints using paint brushes or a stencil or maybe try some shimmering sprays to give your book a different feel.

 Diana/ Dreams Factory